-The company, which has been integrated as a brand in the Volkswagen Group since 2012 and is represented in around 130 markets worldwide, delivered a total of 256,255 vehicles to its customers and generated revenue of €25.8 billion last year.
-2018 was thus the most successful fiscal year in the company’s history and the eighth record year in succession in terms of revenue, operating profit and deliveries.
+2019 was thus the most successful fiscal year in the company’s history and the eighth record year in succession in terms of revenue, operating profit and deliveries.
 Apart from countries in Western Europe, China and the USA are the key sales markets.
-Porsche also chalked up a new record for the number of employees in 2018: A total of more than 32,000 people were employed at the sites of the sports car manufacturer.
-1,500 new jobs will be created in Zuffenhausen as a result of the Taycan’s launch.
+Porsche also chalked up a new record for the number of employees in 2019: A total of more than 35,000 people were employed at the sites of the sports car manufacturer.
+2,000 new jobs will be created in Zuffenhausen as a result of the Taycan’s launch.
 The sports car manufacturer is putting enormous changes into effect with large investments, new production methods and an extensive qualification drive, underscoring its future viability with this clear commitment to e-mobility.

-The three highlight projects 2018
+The three highlight projects 2019

-Porsche establishes the Ferry Porsche Foundation
+Ferry Porsche Foundation strengthens its engagement

 Stakeholder communication and dialog

 Porsche’s business activities impact on the interests of many people worldwide.
 The company is especially committed to proactive dialog with its stakeholder groups and expanding that continuously.
 Porsche believes that open and transparent sharing of information and arguments is the foundation for mutual understanding and acceptance.
 The holistic approach as part of Porsche’s stakeholder management aims to systematically identify the expectations of the individual stakeholder groups and use the feedback for a critical reflection on its strategic planning processes.